What is an Invoice?

 Invoicing isn’t complex in and of itself but, depending on your company’s size and scope, you can quickly become overwhelmed juggling many invoices and ensuring payment is sent (or received) in a timely and correct manner.

 Today, invoicing is seeing rapid change as digitization and cross-border transacting become the norm.
-A multitude of automated AP and invoicing software helps users automate their invoice process, including customized templates to quickly deliver invoices to buyers and streamline accounts payable and invoice approval workflows when executing account reconciliation or procurement processes
+A multitude of automated AP and invoicing software helps users automate their invoice process, including customized templates to quickly deliver invoices to buyers and streamline accounts payable and invoice approval workflows when executing account reconciliation or procurement processes.

 Since next-gen invoicing platforms are wholly digital, you’ll also save money by reducing staffing requirements and letting employees focus on improving your business positioning rather than slogging through reams of manual data.
 If you do send or receive physical invoices, many platforms also offer optical character recognition (OCR), a technology that automatically populates digital text and information scanned from physical documents.